$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: Related Literature

 However, well-known negative results demonstrate the difficulty of aggregating preferences to a social choice with only ordinal utility functions available.
 Arrow's general impossibility theorem is one of the central insights, showing that it is impossible to have a social welfare function that satisfies a certain set of apparently reasonable conditions \citep{arrowSocialChoiceIndividual1951}.
 Based on this impossibility, \citet{satterthwaiteStrategyproofnessArrowConditions1975} and \citet{gibbardManipulationVotingSchemes1973} showed that no (non-dictatorial) mechanism with more than two possible outcomes is dominant-strategy incentive-compatible (aka. strategy-proof).
 The limitations of deterministic mechanisms led to significant attention for probabilistic social choice more recently \citep{brandt2017rolling}.

 While it can be difficult to elicit vNM utility functions precisely \citep{hauserAssessmentAttributeImportances1979}, an ordinal preference relation is easier to determine, yet any information about the intensity of preferences is lost.
 In matching with preferences where the mechanisms only take ordinal preferences into account, participants typically have stronger preferences for some alternatives than for others.
 For example, a student might have a very strong preference to join an elite high school around the corner compared to any other school in her vicinity when it comes to school choice.
-While it might be difficult to describe her preference with a unique vNM function, it would well be possible to define a probability distribution over a collection of vNM utility functions.
+While it might be difficult to describe her preference with a unique vNM function, it would well be possible to define a probability distribution over a collection of vNM utility functions. \citet{azizStableMatchingUncertain2020} and \citet{azizStableMatchingUncertain2022} study stable matchings under different models of uncertainty over players' ordinal preferences.
+This differs from our approach, as they focus on existence of stable matchings and mechanisms to compute them, whereas we are interested in players' strategic behavior under uncertainty over cardinal preferences.
+Instead, \citet{amanatidisPeekingOrdinalCurtain2021a} propose a different approach to mitigate the information loss by allowing a few cardinal queries about agents' preferences.
+We argue that our approach is strategically easier, as an oracle for cardinal utilities is usually not available and eliciting these directly from the agents distorts the strategic interaction.

 The ordinal Nash equilibrium (ONE) provides one possibility to analyze strategies in ordinal games such as matching markets \citep{cruzOrdinalGamesGeneralized2000, amorEquilibriaOrdinalGames2017, ehlersIncompleteInformationSingleton2007}.
 ONE only takes purely ordinal preferences into account.
 One must consider every possible vNM function that abides by the underlying preference structure.
 Not surprisingly, ordinal Nash equilibria rarely exist.
 In most applications, the case of agents having no intensity about their preferences between different choices is unlikely.
 But then agents' strategies cannot be studied without taking these intensities into account. \citet{harsanyiGamesIncompleteInformation1967} introduced the concept of Bayesian games that express incomplete information via different types with a corresponding prior distribution over the types.
 We use this concept to model uncertainty about players' preferences.
 However, we differ from Harsanyi in assuming that uncertainty over players' types persists until the ex-post stage.